Welcome to My Life (film): Development

 According to the official statement shared in conjunction with the publication of the movie, the documentary was made with the intention of allowing Brown to speak firsthand about his private affairs after years of tabloids profiting from them.
 The artist announced that he was working on the project in late 2015, then officially announcing it in March 2016.
 Singer Rihanna has granted Brown's permission to talk about her and show images that include her in the documentary, however preferring not to directly release her own testimony in the movie.

+During a 2017 interview, the singer said it was important to become vulnerable during the shooting process of the documentary, to let his audience in on his personal life:

 Marketing

-The documentary's initial trailer was released in April 2017.
+The documentary's initial trailer was released in April 2016.
 The premiere took place on June 7, 2017 during an event that featured the presence of Brown, his family and those that participated in the making of the documentary, but also other celebrities such as Jhené Aiko, Kap G, Puff Daddy and Kid Ink.
 Its theatrical distribution included screening in a few selected cinemas exclusively in United States, United Kingdom and Mexico.
 Subsequently, the documentary was distributed worldwide by Netflix and through a home video publication and on demand market.
 Currently the work is no longer available in the Netflix catalog.